VittorioParagallo/IALAB_2019-2020/clips/BikersCompanion/README.md

 # Implementation details

-The system is structured in 7 modules sorted according to the execution order.
+The system is structured in 7 modules.

 **MAIN**: defines several functions and templates needed to design the knoldge and exposes them to the other modules.
 Then controls the execution order of the other modules through the `start rule`.
-It handles as well some `auto focus` rules to combine the certainty factors linked to similar facts with different Fact-ID and some more rules to filter more detailed facts despite less detailed ones.
+It handles as well some `auto focus` rules to combine the certainty factors linked to similar facts with different Fact-ID.
+Some more rules are implemented to filter more detailed facts despite less detailed ones.

-**FORMAT-ATTRIBUTES**:
+**FORMAT-ATTRIBUTES**: implements all the needed rules to format `attribute` fact types given in input by the user during che main prompt process.

+**CHOOSE-HINTS**:  handles the interation with the user to define the journey requirements.
+It shows a list of hints to help the user to express his preferences and prompts a choice.
+Once the user expresses his preference the system confirms the choice with a message and clears the hint item from the list, then the newly reduced list is shown again to the user do that he can add more choices.
+So the system iterates over the process till the user chooses to stop inputing precerences or there are no more questions.
+In the interation process the loop is allowed by a specific fact (in the same module's agenda) modified on every interation (retracted and differently asserted again) to sort the rules execution flow.

+**HINTS**: defines the rule `ask-a-question` to prompt the user input through the function `ask-question` (exposed from MAIN module).
+It retrieves unformatted `attribute` facts type.
+Two more rules are implemented to hadle the preconditions to list or not hint items.

+**CLINENT-REQUESTS**: contains all the predifined questions (hints).

+**RULES**: this module does some parsing over "if then" rules type used to apply inference to over user requirements. "if-then" facts are then generated in the module `REASONING-RULES`.

+**REASONING-RULES**:

 ## Heuristic
 We have implemented an **admissible heuristic**, which means that it is *never wrong for excess* and that it is *consistent* (or *monotonic*) for graph search applications.
 [Artificial Intelligence: A Modern Approach, S.J.
 Russel & P. Norvig]